door7302/demo-closed-loop/README.md

 # Closed Loop Automation Demo
+# HPE Juniper Networking CLA Demo

-This repository contains all materials and configurations to replicate in your lab the HPE Juniper Networking demo about Closed Loop Automation or `CLA`.
+This repository contains all materials and configurations needed to replicate the HPE Juniper Networking demo on Closed Loop Automation (`CLA`) in your lab.

 ![CLA Framework](assets/framework.png)

-You can also watch a recorded session of the demo: [youtube-video](https://www.youtube.com/watch?v=oVkMBBKSG0g)
+You can also watch a recorded session of the demo: [YouTube video](https://www.youtube.com/watch?v=oVkMBBKSG0g)

-You should first install the Prerequisite tools and make the initial configuration.
-We assume you have 2 routers in your lab: R1 and R2 must is reachable by your CLA server through Netconf and gNMI.
-You must allow the CLA server to connect to your R1 and R2 routers on ports **TCP/830** and **TCP/9339**.
+First, install the prerequisite tools and complete the initial configuration.
+We assume you have two routers in your lab: **R1** and **R2**, which must be reachable by your CLA server via **Netconf** and **gNMI**.
+Ensure that the CLA server can connect to your R1 and R2 routers on ports **TCP/830** and **TCP/9339**.

-> Make sure ACL or other Firewall rules allow these 2 flows.
+> Make sure any ACLs or other firewall rules allow these two flows.

-We also consider you CLA server is reachable via:
+We also assume your CLA server is reachable via:
-- HTTP **TCP/80** or HTTPS **TCP/443**
+- HTTP (**TCP/80**) or HTTPS (**TCP/443**)
 - **TCP/8080**

-Also if you want to integrate a **Slack** channel, your VM should access to Internet.
+If you want to integrate a **Slack** channel, your VM must have Internet access.

-The following picture illustrates the topology:
+The following diagram illustrates the topology:

 ![Topology](assets/anim.png)